egydiopacheco/egydiopacheco.github.io/_posts/2021-07-22- General-Tips 5.md

   ---

-  This exercise assignment is about reading the man pages.
+  This exercise assignment is about reading man pages.
 Really.
 Exercises 1 to 8 are all similar, 9 and 10 are a bit difficult but totally doable.
 11 and 12 are challenges.

   11 and 12 are not listed here.
-If I have time until the end of the bootcamp I comeback to edit this one.
+If I have time until the end of the bootcamp I'll comeback them.

 - Exercise 00:

-  I will not say anything about this one.
+  I will say nothing about this one.
 Just surprise yourself with : ``man strcpy``

 - Exercise 01: